barseghyanartur/mandala-dot-painting-workshop-petteflet/presentation.rst

        </video>
    </center>

-Today's Adventure: Dot-Painting!
+Today's adventure: dot-painting!
 ================================

-Today, we’ll make our own mandalas using the dot-painting technique!
+Today, we'll make our own mandalas using the dot-painting technique!
-We’ll use tools to create tiny colorful dots that form beautiful patterns.
+We'll use tools to create tiny colorful dots that form beautiful patterns.
 You can place the dots however you like to make your own unique design.

 .. revealjs-break::
     :notitle:

-Ready to be mandala artists?
-Let’s begin! 🌟
+Ready to become mandala artists? 🌟

 .. image:: images/steps/step_6.jpg
    :alt: What we're gonna make